 - Be wary of sellers asking for a deposit at this stage.
 If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time.

 - Before making an offer, make sure you know your limits when negotiating.
 What are you willing to pay?

-- Do your research and know the value of the vehicle before making a deal.
-Visit Redbook.com.au for detailed vehicle information including price guides and valuations
+- Do your research and know the value of the caravan before making a deal.

-- Find out the legal status of the vehicle before making an offer to make sure it has never been recorded as stolen or written off, has any finance owing on it, or is suspected as having its odometer rolled back.
+- Find out the legal status of the caravan before making an offer.
+Purchasing a PPSR report will give you peace-of-mind as you can quickly determine if the car has ever been recorded as stolen, written off, has any finance owing on it.

 Step 5: Paying the seller

 - Use a method of payment that provides you with proof of purchase like a receipt or email confirmation directly from the provider.